 Researchers at the University of Toronto have identified a key protein that supports the growth of many colorectal cancers.
 The study, which will be published December 27 in the Journal of Cell Biology, reveals that a protein called Importin-11 transports the cancer-causing protein βcatenin into the nucleus of colon cancer cells, where it can drive cell proliferation.
 Inhibiting this transport step could block the growth of most colorectal cancers caused by elevated βcatenin levels.

-Using CRISPR DNA editing technology, Angers and colleagues, including graduate student Monika Mis, developed a new technique that allowed them to screen the for genes that support βcatenin’s activity in colorectal cancer cells after its levels have been elevated by mutations in APC.
+Using CRISPR DNA editing technology, Angers and colleagues, including graduate student Monika Mis, developed a new technique that allowed them to screen the human genome for genes that support βcatenin’s activity in colorectal cancer cells after its levels have been elevated by mutations in APC.
 One of the main genes they identified was IPO11, which encodes a protein called Importin-11 that is known to be involved in nuclear import.

 Angers and colleagues found that Importin-11 binds to βcatenin and escorts it into the nucleus of colorectal cancer cells with mutations in APC.
 Removing Importin-11 from these cells prevented βcatenin from entering the nucleus and activating its target genes.